redpesk-common/afb-test/docs/1_Write_the_tests.md

 }
 ```

-and another example that mock-up the `low-can` api:
+Following is another example that uses a mocked up `low-can` API:

 ```json
 {